 Adaptive management is a process involving fine-tuning both the restoration projects and the entire restoration program over time, based on monitoring results and improved scientific understanding.
 The process creates an expanding base of knowledge that supports current and future restoration decision-making and further refines which restoration approaches are most effective for different resources and environmental settings.

-- Monitoring and Adaptive Management Procedures and Guidelines Manual Version 1.0 (pdf)
+- Monitoring and Adaptive Management Procedures and Guidelines Manual Version 2.0 - Updated 2021 (PDF, 246 pages)

-- Monitoring and Adaptive Management Fact Sheet (pdf)
+- Monitoring and Adaptive Management Fact Sheet (PDF, 1 page)